heinzermch/heinzermch.github.io/_posts/2025-01-18-on-combining-vision-and-language.md

 Another option to increase performance is to ensemble over many different context prompts, which lead to an improvement of 3.5% over the default prompt.

-The paper presents many results on different tasks that we will not go into here.
+The paper presents many results on different tasks that we will not get into here.
 One of the main take-aways is that CLIP features outperform the features of an ImageNet pre-trained model on a wide variety of datasets.
-They tested on 27 tasks.
-In general CLIP features are more robust to task shift compared to ImageNet models.
+They are also more robust to task shift compared to ImageNet models.

 One interesting result was comparing CLIP to zero, one and two shot humans.

 ![How CLIP compares to humans in zero, one and two shot regime.](/assets/images/computer_vision_and_language/03_clip_human_comparison.png)

-interesting point noted: humans know what they don't know, and can generalize much better from one example, large jump in accuracy.
+Humans know what they don't know, and can generalize much better from one example, as evidenced by the large jump in accuracy.
 This point is still valid for LLMs today in 2025.
 They can't tell us what they don't know and tend to hallucinate instead.
 One could argue that they are better these days with generalizing from few examples in few-shot prompts, but that has its limits as well as any practitioner can tell.

 # Sigmoid Language Image Pretraining - 2022 to 2025